Jalen McMillan: Professional career

 McMillan was selected by the Tampa Bay Buccaneers in the third round (92nd overall) of the 2024 NFL draft.
 The Buccaneers selected McMillan with the pick that was traded from the Detroit Lions in exchange for Carlton Davis.
 In his NFL debut, McMillan scored a 32-yard receiving touchdown in the 37–20 win over the Washington Commanders in Week 1.

-In Week 14 of the 2024 season, McMillan scored 2 touchdowns en route to a Buccaneers win over the Raiders.
+In Week 14 of the 2024 season, McMillan scored 2 touchdowns en route to a Buccaneers win over the Las Vegas Raiders.

 In Tampa Bay's second preseason game against the Pittsburgh Steelers, McMillan landed awkwardly after colliding with Daryl Porter Jr. while attempting to make a catch.
 He was placed on injured reserve prior to the start of the regular season on August 26, 2025.
+On October 31, head coach Todd Bowles announced that McMillan had suffered a broken bone in his neck as a result of the fall.
+He was activated on December 10, ahead of the team's Week 15 matchup against the Atlanta Falcons.